Everyone wants your team to “do more with less.” But how?

 Why not give them an audio version of your white paper?

-After all, audio is far simpler and less costly to produce than video, and far less demanding to access.
-A prospect can listen to audio while they’re commuting, at the gym, or enjoying a hobby like gardening.
+Audio is far simpler and less costly to produce than video, and far less demanding to access.

-In fact, the market for audiobooks is surging ahead, while e-books and printed books sag.
-More audio books are produced every year now, and the annual world market is valued at $3.5 billion.
+In fact, the market for audiobooks is surging ahead at 25% every year, with the annual global sales valued at $3.5 billion.

-One key reason why: Almost everyone now has a smartphone they can listen to on the run, even for a few minutes at a time.**
+One key reason: Almost everyone has a smartphone they can listen to on the run.**